SumoLogic/sumologic-documentation/docs/manage/manage-subscription/cloud-flex-credits-accounts.md

 [Data Tiers](/docs/manage/partitions-data-tiers) are available as part of the Enterprise Suite Package Account, and provide economic flexibility by aligning your analytics to the value of your data.
 By using the Continuous, Frequent, and Infrequent tiers, you can segment your data by use case and analytics needs, thus optimizing your analytics investments.

 :::note
-For more information on Data Tiers, contact your Sumo Logic Account Representative.
+For more information on Data Tiers, contact your Sumo Logic account manager.
 :::

 The Account page provides an at-a-glance view of your account information in the following panels.

-### Top panel
+### Top left panel

 * **Organization.** Displays the name of your Sumo Logic organization, and its hexadecimal organization ID number.
 This helps Sumo identify your account.
 * **Plan Type.** Displays your account type for your Sumo Logic subscription such as Essentials or Enterprise Suite
 * **Contract Period.** Displays the start and end dates of your contract period.
+* **Live Dashboard Panels and Real Time Alerts Count** A count of all real-time activity in your account.

-### Usage (Sumo Credits)
+### Total Credit Usage

-* **Usage (Sumo Credits).** Displays the usage of the Sumo Credits you purchased for the contract period.
+* **Credits Used.** Displays the number of credits used and the percentage used since the beginning of your current contract.
-* **Contract Capacity Utilization.** Displays the total amount of Sumo Credits used since the beginning of the contract period.
+* **Credits remaining.** Displays number of credits remaining as well as the percentage of credits used since the beginning of your current contract.

+### Usage Forecast

+The usage forecast gives you an opportunity to see the potential end of the current credtits and an estimate on when those credits will end.

+* **Upgrade Plan** Link to the upgrade account page, where you can message your request for an account upgrade to your account manager.
-* **Forecast.** Displays the anticipated end date of the current contract period, along with the expected Sumo Credits usage by the end of the contract period based on the current consumption rate.
+* **Forecasted use** Predicts your credit usage by end of the contract period.
+* **Credits exhaust** The predicted number of days and the exact date when we estimate your current credits will be exhausted.

-### Usage
+### Usage Details by Category
 * **Usage Details.** Shows graphs that represent detail usage of Sumo Credits by ingest, storage, or any type of data service utilized from the start of the contract period.
-**Live Dashboard Panels and Real Time Alerts.** Compares the number allowed to the number already in use.
-For example, out of 200, 174 have been used.
+* **Usage Categories** Table displaying the credits used, % of credits used, and units by usage categories, ingest type and promotional credits usage.

 ### Promotional Credits